bob123456678/TrainControl/Readme.md

         - Added corresponding `active` JSON key within `points`
         - Added corresponding option to the right-click menu in the graph UI
     - Improved semi-autonomous operation UI (larger fonts, less scrolling)
+    - Added option to hide all inactive points from the graph UI
     - Reverted behavior from v1.10.0 where all reversing stations were automatically treated as inactive

 * v1.10.11 [10/15/23]